Are you an early-career journalist or researcher who cares about justice and democracy in the South?

 The Fellowship is aimed at early-career journalists and researchers interested in helping change the public debate about issues of justice and democracy in the South.
 Journalists and researchers of color are strongly encouraged to apply, as are others who believe their presence would contribute substantially to diversifying the media and research landscape in the South.
 Candidates must have at least two to three years of experience writing and/or producing research reports for a public audience, and a demonstrated commitment to promoting justice, equality, and democracy.

-The application deadline is Monday, Sept.
-20, 2021 at 5 p.m.
+is Monday, Sept.
+20, 2021.
 Visit here for more information or to submit an application.
 Questions?
-Email us at email@example.com.
+Email us at firstname.lastname@example.org.
 No phone calls, please.